-Fun Gardening Ideas For Children
+Fun Gardening Ideas for Children

 The weather is heating up and the sunshine is here to stay (fingers crossed), so there’s no better time to get the kids interested in the gardening.
-If you have trouble tearing your child away from their games console then fear not, they’ll be itching to get involved with these fun children’s garden ideas.
+If you have trouble tearing your child away from their games console then fear not, they’ll be itching to get involved with these fun gardening ideas.

 1. Give Them Their Own Patch